Let’s start with what you’re trying to understand

 Opportunity

-A new direction, expansion, partnership, or possibility appears, but its implications are not yet fully understood.
+A promising direction appears, but its implications aren’t yet fully understood.

 Identity

-The business, leadership, or founder senses that the current way of operating no longer fully fits what needs to come next.
+The business, leadership team, or founder senses that the current way of operating no longer fits what comes next.

 If you’re navigating a Friction, Plateau, Opportunity, or Identity moment, let’s start with what you’re trying to understand.